St Andrews Safety Improvements Project

 The traffic diversion at 13th has helped a bit, but there are still too many cars on St Andrew's and because the street is...
 Continue reading

-• Share on Facebook Share on Twitter Share on Linkedin Email this link
+• Share Fast cars on Facebook Share Fast cars on Twitter Share Fast cars on Linkedin Email Fast cars link

 Fast cars

-by Josie, almost 3 years ago
+by Josie, over 3 years ago

 Thank you for putting in the 30kmph on St Andrews and cross streets.
 It has helped a bit.
 Where it is really bad though is while travelling down St. Andrews to cross at Keith Road to turn east or west.
 The traffic on Keith has become soooo fast that it has become dangerous.
 During high traffic times it can be very hard to find a safe time to cross because of their speed... cars going both east and west on Keith.
 Please put in a slower speed limit on Keith as well.
 For residents walking and in cars this could...
 Continue reading

-• Share on Facebook Share on Twitter Share on Linkedin Email this link
+• Share Love it on Facebook Share Love it on Twitter Share Love it on Linkedin Email Love it link

 Love it

-by KL, almost 3 years ago
+by KL, over 3 years ago

 I am a car driver.
 Thanks to COVID I’m experimenting with other types of transportation.
 Doing tons of walking and riding my bike as well.
 If it takes more time to get somewhere by car because we are making our streets safer for pedestrians and bikers, and calming speedy drivers in neighborhoods, I’m good with that.